12.41. DD 41: Wallet Balance and Amount Definitions

 effective_amount = instructed_amount

-PULL CREDIT
+PULL CREDIT (creating an invoice)

-coins = select-coin(pull, mode, instructed_amount)
+coins = select-coin-for-operation(credit, mode, instructed_amount)

 if instructed_amount mode = raw